jr3cermak/particle/libraries/axtls/doc/PORT.md

 ## debugging.cpp; debugging.h

-Copied routines mainly used for the command line to allow project to compile cleanly.
+* Copied routines mainly used for the command line to allow project to compile cleanly.
 These can be phased out or reimplemented.
+* Remove `static` definition as this is referenced outside this code block.
+* Add `extern "C"` definition to debugging.h

 ## config.h